SwannedLakee/showcuts/mac_shortcuts.md

 * '=' searches wolfram alpha
 * '^' searches history
 * @amazon @wikipedia do the obvious
-* ctrl-shirt-i - browser console
-* ctrl-shirt-j - other browser console
+* alt-cmd-i - browser console

-* Mouseless firefox extension
+# Mouseless firefox extension
 * Copy url is Ctrl-Enter
 * Open new tab is shift enter
-* Containers
-  * Ctrl-shift-1 equality container
-  * Ctrl-shift-2 personal container
-  * Ctrl-shift-3  container

 # iterm
 git reflog --date=local master  (from https://stackoverflow.com/a/12704702/170243) gives you the list of big actions taken on the repo